gleissonassis/dambler-services/README.md

 # dambler-services

 This is the back-end for the Dambler.
-Dambler is (or will be sooner) a platform for auctions.
+Dambler is (or will be pretty soon) a platform for auctions.